-Dizziness is a perceived sensation of spinning or movement, often accompanied by nausea, confusion and poor balance.
-Causes may include brain disorders, fluid in the inner ear, motion sickness, diabetes medications, tumors, allergies and infections.
+Dizziness is a perceived sensation of head spinning or movement, often accompanied by nausea, confusion and poor balance.
+Causes of dizziness, sometimes called vertigo, may include brain disorders, fluid in the inner ear, motion sickness, diabetes medications, tumors, allergies and infections.
 According to the University of Maryland Medical Center (UMMC), certain foods may help prevent or reduce dizziness commonly associated with low blood sugar (hypoglycemia).
 Treatment for underlying medical causes of dizziness is generally required for best results.

 Fruit Juice, Dried Fruit or Soda